The Petit Basset Griffon Vendéen is a small scent hound popular among dog lovers for its friendly nature and distinctive appearance.

 The poodle is easy to train and energetic.
 They usually like to be with people and hate being in a kennel.

 The Cocker Spaniel is a friendly, happy dog.
-Just be prepared to spend time and money grooming to keep your dog's coat beautiful and healthy.
+However, to keep its coat beautiful and healthy, you must be prepared to spend time and money grooming it.

 Boston Terriers are bright, amusing, and friendly, with a characteristic "tuxedo" coat.